-Electronic Banking
+Electronic banking

-- 8.32 We remain mired in a period suited to cheques and ledgers rather than an era of digital transfers.
-We still cling to the traditional method of granting a three week stay for damages.
-It is a tradition that usually means that the money is received considerably later than four weeks after the cheque which arrives late has cleared a number of accounts. - 8.33 We came across a typical example where in a catastrophic birth injury case an interim payment well in excess of £1 million was made but it was agreed that there should be a stay of four weeks.
+8.33 We remain mired in a period suited to cheques and ledgers rather than an era of digital transfers.
+We still cling to the traditional method of granting a three-week stay for damages.
+It is a tradition that usually means that the money is received considerably later than four weeks after the cheque that arrives late has cleared a number of accounts.

+8.34 We came across a typical example where, in a catastrophic birth injury case, an interim payment well in excess of £1 million was made but it was agreed that there should be a stay of four weeks.
 Such parents need the money without delay.